MicrosoftDocs/windows-itpro-docs/education/windows/s-mode-switch-to-edu.md

 author: Mikeblodge
 ---

-# Switch from Windows 10 Pro in S mode to Windows 10 Education in S mode
+# Switch to Windows 10 Pro Education in S mode from Windows 10 Pro in S mode

 S mode is an enhanced security mode of Windows 10 – streamlined for security and superior performance.
 With Windows 10 in S mode, everyone can download and install Microsoft-verified apps from the Microsoft Store for Education – this keep devices running fast and secure day in and day out.